CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 Note that because the `rocker` container already contains R, there is no need to install R in the `%post` section.

 Let's say that you want to install the R package `cowsay`, which does not come preinstalled in the `rocker` container.
-To do so, you will need to add install command to the `%post` section:
+To do so, you will need to add an install command to the `%post` section:

 ```
 %post